stockpickslk/stockpickslk-github.io/_posts/2024-07-03-blog-post-title-from-file-name.md

-## BUY: RIL Property(RIL.N) forming pennant
+## BUY Recommendation: RIL Property (RIL.N) – Pennant Formation

-RIL is exhibiting a healthy advance; notice volume on up days is larger than declining days, confirming the move.
+RIL Property is showing a robust upward trend, evidenced by higher trading volumes on days when the price increases compared to days when it declines.
+This pattern confirms the strength of the movement.
+The pennant formation suggests a bullish continuation.

-*Note:* The price adjusted for dividend of .20 on July 1st.
+*Note:* The stock price was corrected for a $0.20 dividend on July 1st.

 ---